Hunts Grove: Planning

 Planning permission was granted in 2008 by Stroud District Council, the relevant planning authority.
 Gloucester City Council formally objected but a government planning inspector confirmed the permission in 2009.
 Further objections were raised when Stroud District Council proposed an extension to include a further 750 new homes.

-On 25 May 2014, Gloucestershire County Council announced that a new primary school in the suburb which will serve the 1,750 new homes being built.
+On 25 May 2014, Gloucestershire County Council announced that a new primary school in the village would serve the 1,750 new homes being built.